xmaciek/starace/README.md

 Linux, SDL 1.2

 ### Mid-Long term goals:
-After porting to OpenGL 3.3 is done, move the OpenGL specific implementation to a separate library.
+After porting to OpenGL 3.3 is done (in `wip/gl3` branch, strongly recommended to also take a look), move the OpenGL specific implementation to a separate library.
 This will allow implementing Vulkan backend.
 To follow Valve general advice, game engine should be unaware of rendering context.

 ###### This project is under GNU GPLv3 license.